sekuryti/zafl/README.md

 ./test_bc.sh
 ```

-The test will run afl on gzip instrumented with the proper instrumentation inlined.
+The test will run afl on bc, instrumented with the proper instrumentation inlined.
 The output should end with:
 ```
 execs_since_crash : 77855